USRSE/usrse24/pages/attend/health.md

 - the community level reaches “High” in New Mexico anytime within 15 days prior to the conference

 If a mask requirement is put into effect, the following guidelines will be implemented.
-Once in effect, the requirement will not be removed, regardless of whether community levels return to low.
-While in official conference events or locations, masks must be worn at all times, excluding those who have a documented medical reason and during active eating and drinking.
+Once in effect, **the requirement will not be removed, regardless of whether community levels return to low**.
+While in official conference events or locations, **masks must be worn at all times**, excluding those who have a documented medical reason and during active eating and drinking.
 Repeat offenders may be asked to leave the conference area.
 The conference will provide masks for those who do not have them, and COVID tests will be available.